carbon-language/carbon-lang/llvm/docs/index.rst

 .. toctree::
    :hidden:

+   DeveloperPolicy
    MakefileGuide
    Projects
    LLVMBuild
    HowToReleaseLLVM
    Packaging

+:doc:`DeveloperPolicy`
+   The LLVM project's policy towards developers and their contributions.

 :doc:`Projects`
   How-to guide and templates for new projects that *use* the LLVM